olizilla/node-logitech-dual-action-controller/README.md

 There are `:press` and `:release` events for buttons `1` to `12` like so: `1:press` `1:release`

-There are `:press` and `:release` events for the dpad directions like so: `dup:press` There is also a `dcenter:press` event if you just want to know when they start
+There are `:press` and `:release` events for the dpad directions like so: `dup:press`, `dleft:release`.

+There is a `dcenter:press` event if you just want to know when they stop pressing the dpad.

 There are `left:move` and `right:move` events for the analog sticks, with a `data` parameter object like ` { x: 0, y: 0 }` representing the position of the stick from -100 to 100 with 0 at the center.